hungaikev/tech-blog/_posts/2017-01-20-postgres-flink-sink.md

 }
 ```

-The number of times we write to the database is now reduced, which is great, but it doesn't really mirror how Flink is doing things.
+The number of times we write to the database is now reduced, which is great, but it doesn't realANly mirror how Flink is doing things.

 ## Checkpoint aware Sink

-Flink also has a concept of checkpointing, what about if we wrote then.
+Flink also has a concept of [checkpointing](https://ci.apache.org/projects/flink/flink-docs-master/dev/stream/checkpointing.html "Flink checkpoint documentation"):
-What is checkpointing?
+>Every function and operator in Flink can be stateful.
+Stateful functions store data across the processing of individual elements/events, making state a critical building block for any type of more elaborate operation.

+>In order to make state fault tolerant, Flink needs to checkpoint the state.
+Checkpoints allow Flink to recover state and positions in the streams to give the application the same semantics as a failure-free execution.

+Once a checkpoint is complete seems like a good place to write to the database: this means we maintain consistency with what Flink has fully processed.

 By letting our sink implement `CheckpointListener.notifyCheckpointComplete(long checkpointId)` we will be notified when a checkpoint is completed.
 On notification we should upsert all cases completed up to, and including, the given checkpoint.